irinadidid/random-forest-msu/README.md

 # random-forest-msu
-A repository with an example exercise for my ML Lecture at MSU (Data Analysis in Industry class)
+A repository with an example exercise for ML Lecture at MSU (Data Analysis in Industry class)